 Some Thanksgiving tables this season will be sporting unique centerpieces!
 The Design Committee held a “build a vegetable man” centerpiece workshop.
-Max let the group in this merry undertaking.
+Even the snack plate was decked out!
+Max led the group in this merry undertaking.
 Fun was had by all!
 Here are some snaps that Ann H. took!

 Ok – The webmaster was out of town and out to lunch and not much happened on the website.
 For this, she asks forgiveness.
 Several of you sent pictures of what the club was doing in her absence and she is grateful to get them, even though it didn’t look like it!